Live View for Landscape Photography

-Even though I use Live View most of the time and I’m quite happy with it, there are a couple downsides that should be mentioned.
+Even though I use Live View most of the time and I’m quite happy with it, there are a couple of downsides that should be mentioned.

-Another common issue is that many of the LCD displays aren’t of high enough quality to provide a noise-free Live View.
+As I’ve already mentioned, a common issue is that many of the LCD displays aren’t of high enough quality to provide a noise-free Live View.

 This makes it quite difficult to focus in the dark.
 Aside from that, a poor LCD display won’t have much impact on other aspects of Live View.

 Although worth mentioning, the focusing issue shouldn’t discourage you from discovering all the advantages of using it!

 Live View is a great function that many photographers rely on for their in-field workflows.
 There are several advantages of using it but the most important for landscape photographers is being able to see the Live Exposure and Live Histogram.
 That does wonders when it comes to nailing the perfect exposures.

 Other tools such as the Grid View and Level View are there to help improve your compositions and make sure that small details such as a straight horizon are in check.

 The beauty of photography is that every photographer has their own habits, preferences, and workflows.
 There are many who still swear to the Optical Viewfinder and their photos are not less because of it.
 At the end of the day, it comes down to what feels right for you.

 What Live View offers is simply additional tools to help you get the best possible images.